mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

    - Download different versions of Bold BI from [here](https://www.boldbi.com/account/downloads) and proceed with installation.
    - Refer this [document](https://help.boldbi.com/deploying-bold-bi/deploying-in-linux/installation-and-deployment/bold-bi-on-ubuntu/#bold-bi-installation-and-deployment-on-ubuntu) to install Bold BI in linux
    - For guidance on startup configuration for Bold BI, refer to this [link](https://help.boldbi.com/application-startup/latest/).
+   - For guidance on startup configuration for Bold BI, refer to this [link](https://help.boldbi.com/application-startup/latest/).
+## To Enable Backup compatibility of Bold BI application

-## 6. Create a Snapshot of Virtual Machine
+## 1. Create a Snapshot of Virtual Machine

 - Navigate to the Disk in Linux VM and click the disk.
 ![VM-Disk-Settings ](images/VM-Disk-Settings.png)